Murder of Lilia Valutyte

-On 28 July 2022 at around 6:20p.m. local time, Lilia Valutyte, a nine-year-old girl, was stabbed in Boston, Lincolnshire, England outside an embroidery shop.
+On 28 July 2022 at around 6:20p.m., Lilia Valutyte, a nine-year-old girl, was stabbed in Boston, Lincolnshire, England outside an embroidery shop.
 She was later pronounced dead at Boston Pilgrim Hospital.
-Before the attack it is understood that Valutyte was playing with hula hoops with her younger sister.
+Before the attack, it is understood that Valutyte was playing with hula hoops with her younger sister.
 Deividas Skebas was found to be responsible for her killing.
+Skebas was convicted of murdering Valutyte in February 2026 and was sentenced to life imprisonment with a minimum term of 25 years.

 Background

 Lilia Valutyte was born on 2 February 2013 at Boston Pilgrim Hospital and lived in Boston.
 Valutyte, who was of Lithuanian origin, also had a younger sister.
 She studied at Boston Pioneers Academy and was a pupil at Carlton Road Primary School prior to her death.
 Valutyte also enjoyed Harry Potter.

 Deividas Skebas is a Lithuanian man born on 8 December 1999 who prior to his arrest was living in Boston.
 He worked as a fruit picker.
 He had entered the UK in 2020, before returning to Lithuania.
 He had then re-entered the UK on 2 July 2022, just three weeks before the killing, and had arrived in Boston later that day.
 He suffered from a psychiatric illness and schizophrenia and had a history of previous mental illness.